Internet-Draft Enhanced VPN Framework June 2024

 Virtual Private Networks (VPNs) have served the industry well as a means of providing different groups of users with logically isolated connectivity over a common network.
 The common (base) network that is used to provide the VPNs is often referred to as the underlay, and the VPN is often called an overlay.

-Customers of a network operator may request connectivity services with advanced characteristics, such as low latency guarantees, bounded jitter, or isolation from other services or customers so that changes in some other services (e.g., changes in network load, or events such as congestion or outages) have no or only acceptable effect on the observed throughput or latency of the services delivered to the customer.
-These services are referred to as "enhanced VPNs", as they are similar to VPN services providing the customer with the required connectivity, but in addition they also provide enhanced characteristics.
+Customers of a network operator may request connectivity services with advanced characteristics, such as low latency guarantees, bounded jitter, or isolation from other services or customers so that changes in other services (e.g., changes in network load, or events such as congestion or outages) have no effect or only acceptable effects on the observed throughput or latency of the services delivered to the customer.
+These services are referred to as "enhanced VPNs", as they are similar to VPN services providing the customer with the required connectivity, but in addition, they also provide enhanced characteristics.

-This document describes a framework for delivering VPN services with enhanced characteristics, such as guaranteed resources, latency, jitter, etc. This is not a closed list.
-It is expected that other enhanced features may be added to VPN over time, and it is expected this framework will support these additions with necessary changes or enhancements in some network layers and network planes.
+This document describes a framework for delivering VPN services with enhanced characteristics, such as guaranteed resources, latency, jitter, etc. This list is not exhaustive.
+It is expected that other enhanced features may be added to VPN over time, and it is expected this framework will support these additions with necessary changes or enhancements in some network layers and network planes (data plane, control plane, and management plane).

 The concept of network slicing has gained traction driven largely by needs surfacing from 5G [NGMN-NS-Concept] [TS23501] [TS28530].
 According to [TS28530], a 5G end-to-end network slice consists of three major types of network segments: Radio Access Network (RAN), Transport Network (TN), and Mobile Core Network (CN).
 The transport network provides the connectivity between different entities in RAN and CN segments of a 5G end-to-end network slice, with specific performance commitments.